wp-plugins/search-meter/readme.txt

 = 2.6+ =
 * Don't show duplicated recent searches
 * Search links work whether or not fancy permalinks are enabled
+* Administrator can decide who is allowed to see full statistics

 = 2.6 =
 * Use UTF8 when creating tables